 The day of your procedure:

-Often, you will be able to go home about an hour after the treatment is finished.
-You should arrange for someone to drive you home.
-Most people go back to their regular activities the next day, if there are no complications such as swelling.
-Some patients are kept in the hospital overnight for monitoring.
+Often, you can go home about 1 hour after the treatment.
+Arrange ahead of time for someone to drive you home.
+You can go back to your regular activities the next day if there are no complications such as swelling.
+If you have complications, you may need to stay in the hospital overnight for monitoring.

-Gamma knife; Cyberknife; Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy
+Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy; SRS

 Suh JH.
 Stereotactic radiosurgery for the management of brain metastases.
 N Engl J Med.
 2010;362:1119-1127.